kehantan/labbook/docs/cell_culture/maintain.rst

 **Cell counting**

 Refer to :ref:`cell count <cell count>` section.
-This step is optional if you are subculturing cells.
+Cell counting is optional if you are just subculturing cells.
 For subculture, you can either:

 * Count the cells and seed the exact number of cells you want; OR
 * To save some work, you can just split the previous culture into different portions depending on the percentage of confluency you need for your experiments and the days you want to conduct the experiments.

     Example: You have 1 mL of cell suspension after trypsinisation.
-To split 1:3, put only 333.33 uL of cell suspension into new culture flask with complete DMEM.
-You can of course also use other ratio like 1:5 (200 uL) or 1:10 (100 uL).
+To split 1:3, put around 333.33 uL of cell suspension into new culture flask with complete DMEM.
+You can of course also use other ratio like 1:5 or 1:10 split.

 **Cell seeding**